brianjjackson/data_science/README.md

 # data_science
 I am a researcher and scientist who is looking for new work opportunties!
-I am interested in UX research, data science, and postdoc roles.
+I am interested in data science, data analyst, and applied scientist roles.